jayfiveshin/jayfiveshin.github.io/_posts/2013-09-16-inspiration.md

 eat anything other than that afterward?
 I may have, but I might not remember.

-I'm not going to pretend that I'm some kind of a fancy artist, because I'm not.
-I've always been the type of person that wrote what I see, what I hear and what I can touch.
-I'm not the idealist.
-I'm the realist.
-I am not going to betray myself.

 I still don't feel very good.
 This isn't good.
 It's sad that I need get sick to realize just how much I enjoy being healthy.
 When you are not feeling well, it's pretty much the only thing you ever want.
 You just